Brent Metcalf: High school

 Metcalf finished his prep career with a 228–0 career record, tallying 156 pins.
-A four-time state individual champion, Metcalf also led his team to four consecutive state titles.
-As a senior, he was named Michigan's "Mr. Wrestler" in 2005, was selected as second-team ASICS all-American (behind rival Dustin Schlatter), Wrestling USA all-American and a Wrestling USA scholastic all-American.
+A four-time state champion, Metcalf also led his team to four consecutive state team titles.
+As a senior, he was named Michigan's "Mr. Wrestler" in 2005, was selected as second-team ASICS All-American (behind rival Dustin Schlatter), Wrestling USA All-American and a Wrestling USA scholastic All-American.

-A two-time FILA Junior national champion, Metcalf captured the Most Outstanding Wrestler award in 2004 and was named the Outstanding Wrestler at 2005 Junior Freestyle Nationals.
+A two-time FILA Junior national champion, Metcalf captured the Most Outstanding Wrestler award in 2004 and was named the Outstanding Wrestler at 2005 Junior freestyle nationals.
 He defeated Pennsylvania wrestler Matt Dragon in the finals.
-He also wrestled Dragon in the Dapper Dan beating him in an 8–7 win.
-A six-time Junior National champion, he was also three-time Junior National Greco-Roman and Freestyle champion en route to earning double Most Outstanding Wrestler awards in 2005.
+He also wrestled Dragon in the Dapper Dan, beating him in an 8–7 win.
+A six-time Junior national champion, he was also three-time Junior Greco-Roman and freestyle national champion, en route to earning double Most Outstanding Wrestler awards in 2005.
 He completed his senior season as a 2005 Dave Schultz High School Excellence regional award winner.
-Metcalf was also a cadet Greco-Roman national champion and freestyle runner-up.
+Metcalf was also a Cadet Greco-Roman national champion and freestyle runner-up.